-Boots Are an Autumn Staple—The 6 Best Styles For 2024 (And Beyond)
+Boots Are an Autumn Staple—The 6 Best Styles for 2024 (and Beyond)

-Trench coats, knitwear and boots—these three pillars of our wardrobes are the most synonymous with autumn.
-As the new season has swiftly arrived, we've already explored the outfits to accompany trench coats, curated refined edits of sumptuous knitwear, and now I’ve set my sights on pinning down the best autumn boots.
+Trench coats, jumpers and boots—these three pillars of our wardrobes are the most synonymous with autumn.
+The new season has swiftly arrived, we've already explored the outfits to accompany our trenches and curated refined edits of sumptuous knitwear, so now I’m setting my sights on pinning down the best autumn boots.

-Whilst the new season brings about a rise in trending styles, my deep dive into all things boots has shown that the very best styles are firmly rooted in timeless appeal.
-Thigh-high styles may be limited in styling, and shearling finishes are firmly reserved for the UGG revival.
-But I’ve honed in on 6 styles that are enduring in design, and whether offered in black or burgundy, smooth or textured, the designs themselves are eternal enough to support our autumn outfits for years to come.
+Whilst autumn brings with it a rise in trending styles, my deep dive into all things boots has shown that the very best styles are firmly rooted in timeless appeal, so I’ve honed in on six styles that are enduring in design, and whether offered in black or burgundy, smooth or textured, the designs themselves have the eternal appeal to support our autumn outfits for years to come.

-The brilliance of boots is not restricted to simply their chic design but affirmed by their versatility and wearability too.
-Whilst you may want to show off your knee-highs with a skirt or dress, they're happy to accompany our trouser and jeans looks just as well.
-Even just peaking out from the bottom of tailored trousers, boots are destined to make an impact, especially when sharp point toes or squared-off toes are there to add a contemporary edge.
+The best boots score high for versatility and wearability too—whilst you may want to show off your knee-highs with a skirt or dress, they're equally able to accompany trouser and jeans looks.
+Even just peeking out from the bottom of a pair of tailored trousers, boots are destined to make an impact, especially when sharp pointed or squared-off toes add a contemporary edge.

-What’s more, brands from high street to high end know the appeal and importance of a great pair of boots, so looking for a pair that suits your budget and aesthetic is easier than ever.
-If you’re looking for an affordable find, brands like H&M and COS have outdone themselves this season, whilst high designs like Paris Texas and Toteme have spent years refining their wares for longevity of quality and creation.
-There's a mix of shades, heights and styles, so I've broken them all down to make finding your perfect pair even easier.
+Brands from high street to high-end know the importance of a great pair of boots, so finding a pair that suits your budget and aesthetic is easier than ever.
+If you’re looking for an affordable find, brands like H&M and COS have outdone themselves this season, whilst designers like Paris Texas and Toteme have spent years refining their offerings for longevity of quality and creation.

+I've rounded up the best boots for autumn 2024 into key styles to make finding your perfect pair even easier, so keep scrolling.

 1. KNEE-HIGH BOOTS